Virtual office: History

-1994Ralph Gregory presented virtual offices as a franchise opportunity in the United States, turning the business into an industry.

-1995The motto that "work is something you do, not something you travel to" was coined.
-Variations of this motto include: "Work is what we do, not where we are."

-1998At the Winter Olympics opening ceremony in Nagano, Japan, Seiji Ozawa used IP-based videoconferencing to conduct the Ode to Joy from Beethoven's Ninth Symphony simultaneously across five continents in near-real time.

-2000The first Symbian phone, the touchscreen Ericsson R380 Smartphone, was released in 2000, and was the first device marketed as a "smartphone".
-It combined a PDA with a mobile phone.

-2003Skype is released to the public, allowing free IP-based communications using microphone, webcam and instant messaging to individual consumers.

-2005The official first "Coworking space" opened in San Francisco by Brad Neuberg.
-That same year, the first Impact Hub coworking space launched in London.

-2006Frank Cottle introduced the concept of wholesaling virtual offices and services to third-party retailers.
-This launched an influx of virtual office companies that still operate today.

-2019 Due to the Covid-19 pandemic, there was a need to create high-quality software for permanent remote work.

-2021 Development of numerous software for virtual offices (Kumospace, mmhmm, etc).
-This software looks to replicate the benefits of a physical office within a virtual environment.
-Companies have adopted this software because they find it helps with company culture, collaboration, and visibility.

 Prerequisites for the spread of virtual offices

-The most significant factor in the spread of virtual offices was the forced transition to remote work during the Covid-19 pandemic.
+The most significant factor in the spread of virtual offices was the forced transition to remote work during the COVID-19 pandemic.

 Society introduced remote work quickly, so new technologies and operating systems must be adequately tested and trained.

 Communication and getting to know other team members come naturally when everyone is working in the same place, so when working remotely, employees and managers have to make more effort to maintain relationships with colleagues.
 New employees need to learn organizational habits even while working remotely.

-Therefore, there was an urgent need to create not just a tool for communication (like Zoom or Google Meets) but to develop a space where team relationships can be built at a sufficient level.
-This led to the development of companies creating virtual office software.

 Services

 Virtual office infrastructure may include a variety of physical locations and services, as well as digital services.
 The infrastructure is shared across individuals and entities allowing resources to be used more efficiently.
 This allows users the flexibility of only renting or using the services they need.